WorkerFramework/worker-framework/worker-core/readme.md

  While `InvalidTaskException` is a non-retryable case, there may be retryable scenarios for instance a brief disconnection from a temporary resources such as a database.
-If you have a health check in your `WorkerFactory` and this is currently failing, you may wish to throw `TaskRejectedException`, which will push the task back onto the queue.
+If you have a liveness or readiness check in your `WorkerFactory` and this is currently failing, you may wish to throw `TaskRejectedException`, which will push the task back onto the queue.
 Once inside a Worker itself, either the code or the libraries used should be able to tolerate some amount of transient failures in connected resources, but if this still cannot be rectified in a reasonable time frame then it is also valid to throw `TaskRejectedException` from inside the Worker, with the understanding that any amount of work done so far will be abandoned.

  Throwing `TaskFailedException` should be a last resort, for situations that should not occur and are not recoverable.
 Most times, any checked exceptions